 Our balance sheet has traditionally allowed us to secure bridge loans and lines of credit to fund purchases ahead of internally raised capital.
-In the event that a quality opportunity has been identified or for other reasons as determined by our management, we are able to access these temporary borrowings.
+If a quality opportunity has been identified or for other reasons as determined by our management, we are able to access these temporary borrowings.
 This allows us to be responsible to the farmer and act on investment opportunities regardless of where we are at in our fundraising cycle.